 Convective Weather Prediction

 Neural networks predict thunderstorm development and movement, routing aircraft around cells before they become hazards.
-Traditional radar shows current weather; AI predicts where weather will be.
+Traditional radar shows current weather; AI predicts where weather will be when you get there.

 Turbulence Avoidance